 Bunions are an unsightly and uncomfortable complication of faulty foot mechanics and tight shoes.
-Conservative and surgical treatments for bunions are available from podiatrists and foot surgeons, Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM.
-At San Juan Foot and Ankle Center in Montrose and Delta, Colorado, Drs.
-Cook and Nay offer comprehensive care to give you relief.
+Conservative and surgical treatments for bunions are available from podiatrist and foot surgeon, Christopher O. Cook, DPM, FACFAS.
+At San Juan Foot and Ankle Center in Montrose and Delta, Colorado, Dr. Cook offers comprehensive care to give you relief.
 Schedule a visit online or by calling the office now to get started.

 Bunions are alignment changes in the bones of your feet that cause a bump — on the side of either your big or little toe.
 While bunions can ruin the appearance of your feet, they can also cause deformities of the small bones in your feet, resulting in permanent damage and discomfort.